martinthomson/dap-dp-ext/draft-thomson-ppm-dap-attribution.md

 Aggregators can use this extension in one of two ways:

+* As an optimization and safeguard.
-* The value in the collection job extension directly determines the magnitude of the noise that is added to the aggregate.
+  The value in the collection job extension directly determines the magnitude of the noise that is added to the aggregate.
+* As a safeguard alone.
-* The value is only used to filter reports and the minimum value of the privacy budget report extension across all accepted reports determines the magnitude of added noise.
+  The value is only used to filter reports and the minimum value of the privacy budget report extension across all accepted reports determines the magnitude of added noise.